kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

   - [ ] Checkbox
 - [ ] `dtype` fields: formalize these as features of the input components, rather than just receiving them.
 Give the props names.
   - [ ] One way to go about this would be to have a universal function for preparing data for saving.
 It could take things like dtype, which would be set to known values.
+- [ ] Update all HP bars to use color severity like the group sheet in a branch and float it to the commission.
+This will require taking an HSL diff between max HP color calculation on the default bar and the configured Tidy 5e HP bar color.
+Then, each time we adjust the HP bar, we calc the color, convert to HSL, apply the HSL diffs, and apply the changed HSL(+ A) to the HP bar.
+This is pretty fancy, and I don't know if it will actually translate to a pleasing color palette.
+  - Alternatively, we can take the max health color and the min health color, convert them to HSL, and then spread the Hue difference over the 100% spectrum.
+This will result in prettier colors and side-step muddied brown sections.
+  - Consider focusing on how to tween two colors in HSLA

 ## (Deferred for later; might solve itself) SCSS Revolution